-Re-adjusting the length measurement of the stringed instruments was believed to be useful in re-adjusting the wrongly calculated musical intervals of the chromatic scale.
-Before Huizong’s time, the basic unit of length was the length of a millet.
-The length of lining up a certain number of millets one by one determined the length of a string, which eventually defined the musical intervals.
-It was found that plucking various ratios of the lengths of the string set by the positioning of the bridges of the qin, such as 1:2, 2:3, or 3:4, would produce pleasing intervals.
-With the exception of these ratios of intervals, however, other ratios would be wrong because they could not be easily calculated.
+Adjusting the length of strings on instruments was believed to be useful in adjusting incorrectly calculated musical intervals of the chromatic scale.
+Before Huizong’s time, the basic unit of measurement was the length of an ear of millet.
+Lining up a certain number of ears of millet one by one determined the length of a string, which eventually defined the musical intervals.
+It was found that plucking various ratios of the lengths of the string set by positioning the bridges of the qin, such as 1:2, 2:3, or 3:4, would produce pleasing intervals.
+Ratios other than these intervals would be wrong because they could not be calculated easily.
 These issues became much more complicated.
 The theorists then went through the calculation repeatedly.
-In Huizong’s time, along with Cai Jing, the musical theorist Wei Hanjin proposed using the lengths of Huizong’s fingers to serve as basic units.
-Lengths of millets were believed to be from the nature, so were the lengths of the august body parts of the sons of the heaven, i.e., the emperors.
-In the beginning, Huizong’s finger length data was not revealed to the musicians because one of Huizong’s servants thought that the emperor’s body data was a top secret and should not be revealed to the public.
-To safeguard this secret, wrong data was given to the theorists who failed to attain the pleasing intervals they were expecting.
-Eventually Huizong’s true finger lengths were revealed and pleasing intervals were claimed to be attained.
+In Huizong’s time, along with Cai Jing, the musical theorist Wei Hanjin proposed using the lengths of Emperor Huizong’s fingers as basic units of measurement.
+The length of an ear of millet was believed to be from nature, and so too were the dimensions of the august body parts of the Son of Heaven.
+At first, the measurements of Huizong’s fingers were not revealed to the musicians because a servant of Huizong thought that details about the emperor’s body should not be public knowledge.
+To safeguard this secret, incorrect measurements were given to the theorists, who failed to attain the pleasing intervals they had hoped for.
+Eventually, Huizong’s actual finger lengths were revealed, and pleasing intervals were claimed to be attained.

-Since the music chapters of the History of the Song Dynasty (hereafter “Song History”) are primarily concerned with the political implications of the music and choreography, the processes of the re-construction and re-adjustment of the string lengths and ratios were not clearly laid out.
-Yet it was obvious that the Northern Song musical theorists attempted to calculate the musical intervals of the chromatic scale and modify the related musical instruments accordingly.
+Since the music chapters of the History of the Song Dynasty (hereafter Song History) are primarily concerned with the political implications of music and choreography, the processes of the adjustment of the string lengths and ratios are not specified and are difficult to reconstruct.
+It is clear that Northern Song musical theorists would have attempted to calculate the musical intervals of the chromatic scale and modify the related musical instruments accordingly.

-The Dasheng (Grand brightness) symphony was composed against this background.
-It is recorded in the Song History that several cranes flew to the royal court when the Dasheng symphony was performed.
-Accordingly, Huizong issued an imperial decree to stress the importance of recruiting talented scholars from the lower strata of the society.
-The emphasis on the recruitment of the talents was key to the harmony of the state, as perceived by Huizong and his ministers.
-A connection was then made between the new musical standards and cultivating and recruiting new talents for the state.
-In this way, the qin music was embedded with rich political meanings.
+The Dasheng (Grand Brightness) symphony was composed against this background.
+It is recorded in Song History that several cranes flew to the royal court when the Dasheng symphony was performed.
+Accordingly, Huizong issued an imperial decree to stress the importance of recruiting talented scholars from the lower strata of society.
+The emphasis on recruiting talent was considered, by Huizong and his ministers, essential to state harmony.
+A connection was then made between the new musical standards and cultivating and recruiting new talent for the state.
+In this way, qin music was imbued with rich political meaning.